Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-The theoretical results in Sec.~\ref{eq:theory} are conjectured to hold for ensembles of the type (\ref{eq:model}) provided that $c (\rho + 1)>1$, the moments of $p_{K^{\rm in}, K^{\rm out}}$ and $p_J$ are finite, and $n$ is large enough.
-In this section we compare theoretical results with direct diagonalization results of matrices of finite size~$n\sim O(10^3)$.
-Such numerical experiments reveal the magnitude of finite size effects, which is important for applications because real-world systems are finite.
-Moreover, in order to better understand the limitations of the theory, we also consider ensembles for which $c (\rho + 1)<1$ or the moments of the degree distribution diverge, such that the theory in Sec.~\ref{eq:theory} does not apply.
-In these cases we are interested in the deviations between the formulas in Sec.~\ref{eq:theory} and results from numerical experiments.
+In this section, we compare theoretical results for infinitely large matrices with direct diagonalization results on matrices of finite size~$n\sim O(10^3)$.
+Such numerical experiments reveal the magnitude of finite size effects, which are important for applications because real-world systems are finite.
+Moreover, this comparison allows us to better understand the potential limitations of the theory.